yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2020/index.md

     "./vklist.png| One of our developer's system, gotta render 'em all!"
   >}}

-The current method follos these rules:
+The current method follows these rules:
 - Priority will be given to the GPU vendor following the `Nvidia > AMD > Intel` order.
 - Dedicated hardware will take priority over integrated.
 For example an RX 570 will have a higher priority than an Intel UHD630.
 - The device name will be considered, a GTX 1650 will be selected over a GTX 1060.
 Most of the time, newer architecture generations offer better performance benefits than pure raw performance.